angrykoala/vue-workshop/README.md

 </template>
 ```

 In this example, we are using a native HTML form along with a button of type **submit**.
-This ensures that most usual inputs for the form are handled and captured by our **@submit** in the form (note that no event is captured in the button now).
+This ensures that default inputs for the form are handled and captured by our **@submit** event in the form.
+We don't need to capture any event in the button now).

 The **.prevent** modifier prevents browser to perform the default request made when forms are submitted.
 Just like our click example, a method is assigned to be triggered by our event.